keyestudio/FKS0003-KEYESTUDIO-Smart-Robot-Arm-Kit-with-Joystick-for-ESP32/docs/Smart Robot Arm Tutorial.md

-9.2.4 Read the remote lever value of the handle

-Read the values of the two joysticks and print them on the serial monitor.
+9.2.4 Read the values of the two joysticks and print them on the serial monitor.

 Before uploading code, please import “ESP32Servo” library to Arduino IDE to avoid compiling failure.